Edgar-Donk/edgar-donk.github.io/README.md

 ```
 Use the code from img1 (frameFocusBorder) within 05rounded_frame.py, we should see that an image file frameFocusBorder.gif is
 created.
 You should see a file that is 64 by 64 pixels large.
 Load this on an image editor, zoom in so that the pixels are shown
-as squares and move your cursor to where the centre of the corner is, and we can see why we have a border of 16 all round.
+as squares and move your cursor to the centre of the corner, we then can see why we need to have a border of 16 all round.
 If we
 reduce this figure to 8 say we will see about 13 indentations on the long side.
 A border of 12 will still show indentations,
-although not as pronounced, by 16 they have disappeared altogether.
-It would seem that when a widget image needs to extend only
+although not as pronounced, by 16 the indentations have disappeared altogether.
+It would seem that when a widget image needs to extend
-the inner part of the image between the border extremities is utilised for the extension.
+only the inner part of the image between the border extremities is utilised for the extension, in this case the middle 32 pixels of each
+side are used during an image extension.

 What happens when we adapt the above method for a labelframe?
 What about the top part of the frame where the text is written
 between a visible frame?
 Will we need a special method to create the gap?
 Ah well, fools rush in where angels fear to tread.
 Run
 05rounded_labelframe.py.
-Well the labelframe reacts well, we see the label sitting in the frame break, and the colour changes as a
+The labelframe reacts well, we see the label sitting in the frame break, and the colour changes as a
 result of the program logic, try reversing the selection order and choosing one of the widgets with orientation.
 The
 style.element_create and style.layout remain the same as for the frame example.
 Since we no longer depend upon an event linked
-to clicking there are no more lambda functions but we do change the state of the labelframes triggered by command options of the
+to clicking the lambda functions are not needed, but we do change the state of the labelframes triggered by command options of the
 widgets.
 You did notice the the frame has a different colour - first obtain the decoded image, make the changes to the colour then
 encode once again.
 ```